allenbateman/SuperFantastics/docs/index.md

 **Marc Alcázar** - [marcspoon07](https://github.com/marcspoon07)

-All the team has been responsible of the code and organisation of the project.
+The whole team has been responsible of the code and organisation of the project.

-## Other Information
+## More Information
 ### Github
 [Github account of the project](https://github.com/allenbateman/SuperFantastics)

-### Download the last version of our game
+### Download the latest version of our game
 [Mega Bomberman](https://github.com/allenbateman/SuperFantastics/releases)

 ### Gameplay video